Hybrid cloud, cloud hybrid, or multi-cloud. No matter which definition of hybrid cloud you use, the great benefits are the same!

 Imagine a hybrid train feeding on solar and electric power, 2 distinguished technologies functioning differently.

-When both combined in the right manner, it results in a more powerful train than a solar or electric-only train, enhancing advantages and overcoming disadvantages of each power.
+When both are combined appropriately, it results in a more powerful train than a solar or electric-only train, enhancing advantages and overcoming disadvantages of each power.

 Hybrid cloud: what connects the separate clouds